 Nonprofit organizations whose primary activity is grantmaking must meet all of the following criteria:

-For organizations whose policies prevent membership in affinity groups, staff and trustees may still be able to participate in GIA.
+For organizations whose policies prevent membership, staff and trustees may still be able to participate in GIA.
 For more information, contact email@example.com.

 |Up to $999,999||$500|

 |$1,000,000 – $1,999,999||$1,000|

 |$2,000,000 – $4,999,999||$1,250|